Detective Conan: Jolly Roger in the Deep Azure: Plot

-Takagi and Sato chase thieves that robbed a supermarket.
+Wataru Takagi and Miwako Sato chase thieves wearing Lupin III and Fujiko Mine masks that robbed a supermarket.
 The thieves are injured in a car accident.
 One faints, while the other is questioned.
-He mentions Koumijima (also Koumi Island), and Jolly Roger.

-The scene changes to show Mouri Kogoro talking to the hotel receptionist on Koumijima.
-Behind him are the Detective Boys, Doctor Agasa, Ran and Sonoko.
-Kogoro brags how he won 300,000 yen by finishing a crossword puzzle, which Conan actually solved.
+He mentions the island named Koumijima and Jolly Roger.
+Meanwhile at the hotel on Koumijima, Kogoro Mouri talks to the hotel receptionist with the Detective Boys, Dr. Agasa, Ran and Sonoko Suzuki behind him.
+Kogoro brags how he won 300,000 yen by finishing a crossword puzzle, which Conan Edogawa actually solved.
 The receptionist tells them their reservation was not found.
-At that moment the department head of the Tourism Agency, Iwanaga Jouji, appears and confirms their reservation but saying it is not at the hotel.
+At that moment, the department head of the Tourism Agency named Jouji Iwanaga confirms their reservation but saying it is not at the hotel.

 Afterwards, three muscular men walk past them and Conan proclaims they're treasure hunters.
-Ayumi, Mitsuhiko and Genta are excited about a hidden treasure on the island.
-They are driven to an inn owned by Mima Kasuo.
+Ayumi Yoshida, Mitsuhiko Tsuburaya and Genta Kojima are excited about a hidden treasure on the island.
+They are driven to an inn owned by Kasuo Mima.
 Iwanaga helps them plan their activities.
-The Detective Boys are going on a treasure hunt, Ran and Sonoko are going diving, and Kogoro is going drinking.

-Ran and Sonoko go to the diving shop owned by Mabuchi Chika to rent some diving equipment.
-Yamakuchi Kimiko the diving instructor will come with them on their dive.
+The Detective Boys are going on a treasure hunt, Ran and Sonoko are going scuba diving, and Kogoro is going drinking.
+Ran and Sonoko go to the diving shop owned by Chika Mabuchi to rent some diving equipment.
+Kimiko Yamakuchi, the diving instructor, will come with them on their dive.
 Meanwhile, the Detective Boys are taught about the legend of the pirate duo, Anne Bonny and Mary Read and the treasure they buried on this island.
 Iwanaga then gives the Detective Boys treasure maps with five spots for stamps.
 The stamps are two numbers, either red or blue.
 They must find the locations via clues in treasure boxes beside the table for stamps.
 They get their first stamp in the museum.
 Their first clue is "Even if the setting sun is almost at its end, a pirate still shines."
 Iwanaga lets them rent bicycles and they start the search.

 Back to Ran, Sonoko, and Kimiko, they are diving when they see a shark.
 They hide in the corner and find sharks surrounding the three treasure hunters, one soaked in blood and bleeding badly.
 The two men defend the wounded person, one by using his oxygen mask to blow oxygen at the sharks, and one by using his swimming motor to push them away.
 The three ladies bring the boat and the men climb onto the boat with their injured friend.
 Back with the Detective Boys, they found the second stamp in a cave with bio-luminescent plankton.
 The second clue is "The thin pirate would laugh."
-Ai tells Conan that she saw the boat that Ran used for diving and that someone was bleeding.
+Ai Haibara tells Conan that she saw the boat that Ran used for diving and that someone was bleeding.
 Conan worried about it, follows the boat to the infirmary.